Walt Disney Company Marketing Mix (4Ps) Analysis

 5. Public relations

-Prices and Pricing Strategies in The Walt Disney Company’s 4Ps
+Prices & Pricing Strategies in Walt Disney’s 4Ps

 1. Market-oriented pricing strategy